 By 8 weeks, I was running short distances.
 I did not opt to do my hospital’s Cardiac Rehab program (mostly because it was too far away), but I think I fared well in recovering without it, primarily because I’m the kind of person who will push myself.
 If it weren’t for that temperament, the Cardiac Rehab program would’ve been a necessity.

 A NOTE ABOUT DEPRESSION: Studies vary on this, but on average 35% of people who endure open heart surgery will have some degree of depression afterward.
-I was blessed not to face this struggle, but there were times when it felt entirely plausible and when I understood why it might be enhanced in these circumstances.
+I didn’t realize until after the fact that I actually experienced this.
+At the time, I didn’t recognize it.
+A lot of things contributed to that:

 If I could give myself advice, I’d say, “Ask for what you need.
 People don’t know.”
 And if I were giving my friends advice, I’d say, “Ask if you can come visit.
 Those emotional needs are often greater than soup or crackers.”